sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/principles-of-non-decline.md

 <div class="english">

-> Do not come under the control of arisen craving  ̓  that leads to renewed existence
+> Do not come under the control of arisen craving <span class="breathmark">'</span> that leads to renewed existence

 </div>